stevinz/awesome-game-engine-dev/README.md

 #### - Language - <a name="JavaScript-Language"></a>
 - 📚 [Eloquent JavaScript](https://eloquentjavascript.net) : Well written online book about modern JavaScript programming, with examples.
 - 🌎 [MDN](https://developer.mozilla.org/en-US/) : The Mozilla Developer Network, a documentation repository and learning resource for web developers.
 Amazing resource!
-- 🌎 [W3 Schools](https://www.w3schools.com/default.asp) : Learn to code with the worlds largest web developer site.
+- 🌎 [W3 Schools](https://www.w3schools.com/default.asp) : Learn to code with the world's largest web developer site.
 #### - Language: Awesome Collections - <a name="JavaScript-Language-Awesome"></a>
 - 📚 [Collection of WebGL and WebGPU Frameworks](https://gist.github.com/76878ba6903cf15789b712464875cfdc) :  List of WebGL and WebGPU frameworks and libraries, some of the libraries listed are wip/outdated/not maintained anymore.
 - 📚 [JavaScript Game Engines](https://github.com/collections/javascript-game-engines) : GitHub Collection.
 Learn or level up your 1337 gamedev skills and build amazing games together for web, desktop, or mobile using these HTML5 / JavaScript game engines.